Home

 you can access dedicated WAP pages while on the move.

-As WAP phones have smaller, often black-and-white screens, content is
+As WAP phones have smaller screens, content is

 WAP

 is supplied as a service by most mobile phone operators.
 When WAP launched, it was available from browsers that dialled up a special WAP number.
-More recently, WAP access became available over GPRS, allowing faster browsing via an always-on connection.
+Today, WAP access is available over GPRS, allowing faster browsing via an always-on connection.

-With GPRS, you are billed by the amount of data you send, where standard
+With GPRS, you are billed by the amount of data you send.
+Some UK operators,

 notably o2